SiebeA/YouTubeVideo_transcript_topicAlert/README.md

 ## TODO
 # - combine the contextMatches with the date and title of the video
 - Searching for 2 patterns close together
+- enable the program to search sub-word-patterns (now only whole word patterns are searchable with re.findall)
+- create a bash executable automation file
     - Parameterize the functions
-    - create a bash executable automation file
+        - wordOfInterest

 - make it faster; now the writing? is very slow.
 - Return a link with a timestamp embedded